 What Is The Difference Between Film Editing And Film Directing?

-Film editing, on the other hand, is what happens after all the scenes of the film have been shot.
-In other words, this is part of moviemaking’s postproduction process and is considered an art form in itself.
+Film editing is what happens after all the scenes of the film have been shot.
+This is part of movie-making’s post-production process and is considered an art form in itself.
 The reason for this is because film editors don’t just mechanically put together scenes so that a movie has a beginning and an end.
 They have to be able to internalize the script and combine the footages taken in a very creative manner so that the scene flows seamlessly, engaging those who watch it.

 Film editing can be done more speedily with the advent of computers and digital editing programs.
 The film editor must still have his own sense of artistry in compiling the scenes and collaborating with other members of the post-production team to ensure that those who watch the movie will be drawn to it.

 Through their work, film editors have the power to make movie watchers feel an emotional connection to the movie.
 They are also integral in realizing the film director’s creative spirit for the film.